Tracey-Tracy/components-gha/README.md

 - `GITHUB_REF` - The branch or tag ref that triggered the workflow.
 For example, `refs/heads/feature-branch-1`.
 - `DOCKER_IMAGE_NAME` - A Docker image name, the name contains a registry address and the image name.
 Fox example, `docker.io/myaccount/myimage`.
 - `DOCKER_IMAGE_TAG` - A tag of the image.
 For example, `v1.0.0`.
-- `RASA_SDK_VERSION` - Version of the Rasa SDK, For example, `latest`.
-The full list of available versions can be found [here](https://github.com/RasaHQ/rasa-sdk/releases).
+- `RASA_VERSION` - Version of Rasa, For example, `latest`.
+The full list of available versions can be found [here](https://github.com/RasaHQ/rasa/releases).

 In addition to default build arguments, it's possible to add custom arguments by using the `docker_build_args` input argument.
 For example, `docker_build_args: "--build-arg MY_ARG_1=1 --build-arg MY_ARG_2=2"`.